-If your firm provides custody services, it should ensure products, activities and systems are adapted to support clients’ transition to alternative rates.
+If your firm provides custody services, you should ensure products, activities and systems are adapted to support clients’ transition to alternative rates.
 We expect depositaries and trustee firms to oversee funds effectively through LIBOR transition, ensuring valuations are accurate and liquidity is sufficient to meet redemptions.

 If your firm transacts in financial instruments as principal, it may have balance sheet exposure to LIBOR-referencing financial instruments and will require careful transition planning to ensure these exposures are wound-down or transferred to alternative reference rates in a timely manner.

-We encourage firms to engage with the upcoming ISDA Protocol and market infrastructure providers to keep informed of transition timing and fallback arrangements for the LIBOR-referencing financial instruments they transact in, as these may differ by instrument type or market infrastructure provider.
+We encourage firms to engage with the ISDA Protocol and market infrastructure providers to keep informed of transition timing and fallback arrangements for the LIBOR-referencing financial instruments they transact in, as these may differ by instrument type or market infrastructure provider.